Documentation Requirements for Families

 - Illustrate that the accommodations requested are reasonable, and

-- Be dated within the last three (3) years from the date your request is submitted.
+- Be dated within the last three (3) years from the date of application submission.

 General Notes on Documentation

-- Submitting the full IEP, 504 plan, or other formal documentation provides us the most complete information, which may prevent approval delays.
+- Submitting the full IEP, 504 plan, or other formal documentation provides EMA with the most complete information, which may prevent approval delays.

 - The document must be clearly dated with any available signature pages included.